OWI/DWI/DUI Laws in Louisiana

 If you are arrested for OWI, the arresting officer will take your driver’s license and issue you a 30-day driving permit.
 The driver can schedule a hearing within 30 days of the notice to appeal the administrative suspension.
 If the hearing goes against the driver, his or her license will be revoked for either one year or 90 days, depending on that driver’s driving history.

 You should consult with an experienced Lafayette OWI attorney before attending the hearing.
 The law can be complex, and if you try to represent yourself you will be expected to know and follow the law.
 Do not face it alone, and possibly lose your rights.
+Our lawyers can protect and defend against an OWI charge.

 First Offense OWI/DUI/DWI